 When not in use, the vessel would berth at the end of the Quarantine Wharf during fair sea conditions, and moor overnight at Wellings Reserve.
-The skipper will assess the weather at the beginning of each day and throughout the day to determine the most appropriate upgrading of toilet to chemical system or removal of toilet for additional passenger space. •
+The skipper will assess the weather at the beginning of each day and throughout the day to determine the most appropriate location to determine the suitability of the ferry service operation.